 For the upcoming reference periods, the Fund will continue to enhance the data and reporting framework to ensure improved data collection and indicator quality.
-This is especially important given the expectation that projects will move into construction during 2025, and thereby an increase in emissions is expected.
-Therefore, the Fund will have an increased focus on emissions in the investment supply chain to ensure that figures are developed in accordance with the investment stage, thereby striving to ensure that new investments emit less compared to older ones.
+Additionally, there will be an increased focus on emissions in the investment supply chain to ensure that figures are developed in accordance with the investment stage, thereby striving to ensure that new investments emit less compared to older ones.

-Biodiversity - Activities negatively affecting biodiversity-sensitive areas 2024 Data coverage 7 Share of investments in investee companies with sites/operations located in or near to biodiversity- sensitive areas where activities of those investee companies negatively affect those areas 0 18%
+Biodiversity - Activities negatively affecting biodiversity-sensitive areas 2023 Data coverage 2024 Data coverage 7 Share of investments in investee companies with sites/operations located in or near to biodiversity-sensitive areas where activities of those investee companies negatively affect those areas 0.0 18% 0.2 53%